 Ensure Your Sleep Schedule Leaves Some Time for Yourself

-It’s important to consider how your sleeping patterns might be contributing to your lack of time for yourself.
+It’s important to consider how your sleeping patterns might contribute to your lack of time.
 If you go to bed as soon as your kids do, there’s no alone time in the evenings.
 So getting them to bed a little earlier or staying up a little later might be the key to creating more time for yourself.
-It’s definitely something to think about and to work on anyway.
+It’s something to think about and to work on anyway.

 Having friends who are also parents can be a lifesaver.
-You can then share babysitting duties with them, giving you all the opportunity to get some alone time when you need it.
-It’s a simple case of doing your friend a favor when they need it and then letting them do the same in return for you when you need some alone time and someone to look after the kids for you.
+You can then share babysitting duties with them, allowing you to get some alone time when you need it.
+It’s a simple case of doing your friend a favor when they need it and then letting them do the same when you need some alone time and someone to look after the kids for you.
 It’s a win-win.

 Share Chores Equitably

 If your kids are a little older, you should start expecting them to play their part in doing chores.
 It not only gives you a little more spare time because you’re not doing everything yourself, but it’ll also teach them the importance of hard work and responsibilities in life.
 And that’s a lesson that it’s never too soon to learn.
-This also goes for your partner; share out the chores equitably and don’t feel like you need to do it all by yourself.
+This also goes for your partner; share the chores equitably, and don’t feel you need to do it yourself.

 Attach Greater Importance to Social Time with Friends

 One of the things that often gets neglected when you’re busy with being a parent and your career is time with your friends.
 But that social time is more critical than ever.
 Being around kids all the time and neglecting adult relationships can be draining.
 So make sure you make a concerted effort to create time in your schedule for social time with friends.
 Get out the Moscow mule set and mix some cocktails while the kids are with the grandparents for the night.
 You need to let your hair down from time to time.